So you’re a customer experience audit agency. What does that mean?

 What stands out about Interaction Metrics customer interviews?

 Interaction Metrics’ customer interviews enable you to get feedback from customers who don’t normally take surveys, resulting in representative, accurate customer experience metrics.
-Our uniquely conversational approach, based in social science research, encourages customers to share their stories.
-These methods reveal important insights about what your company does well, and where you can improve.
+Our uniquely conversational approach encourages customers to share their stories helping us to uncover where and how you can improve.